- News

 A Practical Guide for Combined fNIRS & EEG Recordings

-Combined fNIRS and EEG recordings become more popular because their complementary approach extract much more information from the brain than one single technique.
+Combined fNIRS and EEG recordings become more popular because their complementary approach extracts much more information from the brain than one single technique.
 But in order to conduct a successful measurement, some key factors have to be considered.
 Here is a practical guide based on more than 20 years of experience, so that you – as a researcher or medical professional – learn what’s important to perfectly record brain activity and to save time, money and nerves 🙂 Let’s get to it!

 What’s the difference between fNIRS vs. EEG?